citp/privacy-policy-historical/t/tu/tur/turnoutpac.org.md

-> *The following text is extracted and transformed from the turnoutpac.org privacy policy that was archived on 2018-03-19.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180319154535id_/http%3A//go.turnoutpac.org/page/content/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the turnoutpac.org privacy policy that was archived on 2019-05-11.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190511071746id_/http%3A//go.turnoutpac.org/page/content/privacy) for the most accurate reproduction.*

 # | Privacy Policy

-_Updated August 15, 2015_
+_Updated September 31, 2018_

 The Progressive Turnout Project cares about your privacy rights, and about providing you with the information you need in order to protect them.
 Accordingly, we've created this policy to explain our privacy practices.
 This applies to  **www.TurnoutPAC.org  **only.